Priority Rules in Bankruptcy

 Priority claims are grouped into the following categories, in descending priority:

-Domestic support obligations which are claims for support due to the spouse, former spouse, child, or child's representative, and at a lower priority within this class are any claims by a governmental unit that has rendered support assistance to the debtor's family obligations.
+Domestic support obligations are claims for support due to the spouse, former spouse, child, or child's representative, and at a lower priority within this class are any claims by a governmental unit that has rendered support assistance to the debtor's family obligations.

 Claims in an involuntary bankruptcy petition under Chapter 7 or Chapter 11 that arose between the filing of the involuntary petition by the debtor's creditors to the order for relief issued by the court.
 These claims are given priority because otherwise creditors would not deal with the debtor, usually a business, when the business has not declared bankruptcy, but the court has not yet ruled in favor of the creditors seeking bankruptcy for the debtor.